m4ch374/gigconnect/README.md

 # Capstone Project

-This is the final year capstone project thing.
-A better intro would be added later once we've finalized on things.
+Developed by 5 UNSW students, for their final year capstone project course, this repo contains the source code of a web platform for connecting professionals with existing projects.

+<u>Project Description</u>: Companies may create and choose to share projects with the public.
+Interested individuals (professionals) can search and request to join projects.
+The web application is responsive and accessible on mobile devices.
+The following are the core requirements that should be designed and implemented by the end of this project.

 ## :robot: Setting up the repo

-> This monorepo is set up in a way that the frontend and the backend are seperated
+> This monorepo is set up in a way that the frontend and the backend are seperated.

+### **0. Basic installations**
+* ensure `Python >=3.8.10`, `pip >=20.0.2`, `tsc >=5.2.2` and `nodejs >=20.0.0` are installed in your system.

 ### **1. First install `pre-commit`**
 ```sh